Last updated 22 April 2022

 It’s likely that this misconception persists because of the coincidence of timing between early childhood vaccinations and the first appearance of symptoms of autism.

 All vaccines have possible side effects.
 Most, however, are mild and temporary.
-Adverse effects from vaccines are monitored thoroughly via multiple reporting systems, and there is no evidence from these systems to support these claims.
+Adverse effects from vaccines are thoroughly monitored via multiple reporting systems, and there is no evidence from these systems to support these claims.

 Vaccines are tested repeatedly before being approved, and continue to be monitored for adverse reactions after their release.
 See our article on vaccine testing and safety for more information and details about this topic.